Skip to main content

 Share

-5 min read
+4 min read

-akes While beaches, theme parks, restaurants, and celebrity sightings make the City of Angels one of the liveliest places in the world, there’s more to L.A. than meets the eye.
+While beaches, theme parks, restaurants, and celebrity sightings make the City of Angels one of the liveliest places in the world, there’s more to L.A. than meets the eye.
 With most people here living life in the fast lane, many seek refuge at its hidden gems.
-And where else to find peace and quiet in a busy city than going to a tranquil lake?
+And where else can you find peace and quiet in a busy city other than going to a tranquil lake?
 Next time you want to relax and unwind, head out to one of the lakes near Los Angeles and enjoy all the outdoor activities in their calm waters.

 Lake Balboa Park is located only minutes away from West Hollywood but feels like being a different county altogether.